 A probate attorney is a state-licensed attorney who can assist the Executor of a Will or the beneficiaries of an estate as they strive to settle an estate through probate.
 Their services could range from locating and inventorying the estate’s assets to analyzing and paying all of the estate’s debts, distributing and settling the estate, and more.

-Probate attorneys are also authorized to assist with the Estate Planning process, albeit they typically charge a significant fee for basic services such as establishing guardianship, drafting a Will, or drafting a Trust.
+Probate lawyers are also authorized to assist with the Estate Planning process, albeit they typically charge a significant fee for basic services such as establishing guardianship, drafting a Will, or drafting a Trust.

 When do you need to hire a Probate Attorney?